dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 ![screenshot of an application created with WorkbenchFX](docs/images/workbenchFX_in_use.png)

 # Maven
-To use this framework as part of your Maven build simply add the jcentral repository to your pom.xml file and use the following dependency definition.
+WorkbenchFX can be found on jcenter / bintray and also on maven central.
+For maven central you simply have to add the dependency to the "workbenchfx-core" artifact.
+For jcenter you also need to add the jcenter repository to your pom file.

 ```XML
 <repositories>